team2059/hhVI/README.md

 ## Actuators
 #### Motor Direction.vi
-A boolean set motor controller for moving a motor forwards or backwards.
+A boolean set motor controller for moving a motor forwards or backwards tp a selected speed.
 #### Set Motor Speed.vi
 Sets a motor speed in the range [-1,1].
 #### Set Reley.vi